 If you're on a tight budget or just want something cheap for a guest bed then here are a couple of decent synthetic mattress toppers:

-1. Silentnight Airmax Mattress Topper - £49 (king size)
+1. Silentnight Airmax Mattress Topper – £79 (king size)

 Silentnight is probably the best known brand in the UK mattress market.
 This cheap mattress topper is polyester, but it gets great reviews and it is machine washable.
-As an overall brand, Silentnight scores well with customers, averaging 4.2/5 on TrustPilot when we checked.
-This particular mattress topper scores 4.5/5 from 6000+ reviews, at the time of writing.
+As an overall brand, Silentnight scores well with customers, averaging 4.1/5 on TrustPilot when we checked.
+This particular mattress topper scores 4.4/5 from 12,000+ reviews, at the time of writing.

-2. Sealy Select Response Mattress Topper - £25 (king size)
+2. Sealy Select Response Mattress Topper – £35 (king size)

-Which are the best memory foam mattress toppers?
+What’s the best memory foam mattress topper?

 There are loads of memory foam mattress toppers to choose from, but here are three to consider: